RaspAP/raspap-docs/docs/network-devices.md

 Mobile data USB devices, which provide router functionality will usually show up as a ethernet device (e.g. `eth1`).
 This implies, that the device has to be pre-configured to work without a PIN for the SIM card and without login data, This usually can be done via the browser based administration interface on any computer.

 A special case are Huawei Hilink devices (e.g. Huawei E3372h-320).
 RaspAP can communicate directly with these devices.
 Only the administration interface should not be locked with a user/password.
-The PIN number entered under Networking -> Mobile Data Settings will be used to unlock the SIM card.
-IN addition connection information (mode, signal quality and network provider) are listed on the dashboard.
+The PIN number entered under Networking &rarr; Mobile Data Settings will be used to unlock the SIM card.
+In addition connection information (mode, signal quality and network provider) are extracted from the device and displayed on the dashboard.

 The model E3372h-320 will be detected as a Hilink device and shows up wth the name `hilink0`.
-Other Hilink devices require a corresponding assignment under Networking -> Network Devices.
+Other Hilink devices require a corresponding assignment under Networking &rarr; Network Devices.